aambrioso1/web-scraping/README.md

 web_scraper
 ***********************************************************************

-Usage:  web_scraper <URL>
+Usage:  web_scraper optional <URL> optional: <dirName>
+If URL and dirName are both missing https://www.mercari.com/us/item/m45786125605/ and /temp are used.
-If no URL is give then it uses: https://www.mercari.com/us/item/m45786125605/ If a bad URL is given the program exits with the message:
+If the dirName is missing then /temp is used.
+If a bad URL is given the program exits with the message:
 HTTP response status:  <status code>
+if only a dirName is given then likely the program will exit with an HTTP response status unless the dirName happens to be a URL.

-This program grabs the description and stuff toy images from URL for www.mercari.com and posts them to the host computer's hard drive in folders called /description and /images respectively.
+This program grabs the description and stuff toy images from URL for www.mercari.com and posts them to the host computer's hard drive in a folder called dirname.
 The program also prints the current working directory and the the URLs for the images that are downloaded.

 It requires two modules that are not built-in: requests and beautiful soup.